 Stipend:

 Program participants will receive an hourly stipend of $15.25 and be hired as contract employees with Montgomery Parks.
-The program will be approximately 80-90 hours, for an expected stipend of $1200-$1500 depending on the total number of hours completed.
+The program will be approximately 150 hours, with some opportunities for bonus hours.

 How do I apply?

-Include a resume and written response to the following prompts:
+Include your resume and responses to the following short answer questions:

-- Our program involves getting into the dirt and doing physically demanding work in an outdoor setting.
+Our program involves getting into the dirt and doing physically demanding work in an outdoor setting.
 Describe a time when you’ve followed through on a physically and mentally challenging task to complete a project.
+(100-200 words)

 Program Modules